 - Delays in signing disclosures

-Think about it.
-If all documentation is not provided up-front, then our wonderful mortgage experts cannot review the whole scenario.
+If all documentation is not provided up-front, then our mortgage experts cannot review the whole scenario.
 Receiving surprising documentation with new information later in the process increases the chances of issues (delays) prior to closing.
-Conversely, if our mortgage team has everything, in the beginning, a very accurate loan approval is provided.
+Conversely, if our mortgage team has everything, in the beginning, we can provide an accurate loan approval.
 Next, any remaining documentation is known and provided back to us.
 Thus, resulting in an early clear to close the mortgage.

 Even if providing the documentation causes a loan denial, at least it is known in the beginning.
 There is nothing worse than going through the whole purchase process to find out just before closing that it doesn’t work.